-You will have to visit Panama, do the medical examination, and register with the National Immigration Service, take photos, submit all required documents and undergo the fingerprints procedures.
+You will have to visit Panama, undergo the medical examination, and register with the National Immigration Service, take photos, submit all required documents and carry out fingerprint procedures.
 Your dedicated account manager and your Panama lawyer will guide you through this process.

 After approximately 6 months, you will be notified if the application has been approved.
 During this process, it is not necessary to be in Panama but you must visit the country when the process ends to receive all documents in person.